sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-summary.md

 Copilot can translate case and conversation summaries to the agent's preferred language.
 To enable translation, in the Contact Center admin center, select **Let agents translate responses**.
 Agents can select the **Translate** button to translate the summary to their preferred language.

-## Enable agent experience data

-You can allow Copilot to record and use agent interaction data and feedback to analyze the quality of the summaries and build usage reports.

 ### See also

 [Use Copilot to summarize cases and conversations](../use/copilot-use-summary.md)<br>